Mira Antonitsch

-Mira Antonitsch (born 16 December 1998) is an Austrian tennis player.
+Mira Antonitsch (born 16 December 1998) is an inactive Austrian tennis player.

-Antonitsch has won two singles and five doubles titles on the ITF Circuit.
+Antonitsch has won two singles and five doubles titles on the ITF Women's Circuit.
 On 12 June 2017, she reached her best singles ranking of world No. 507.
 On 4 November 2019, she peaked at No. 717 in the WTA doubles rankings.

+In May 2016, Antonitsch was awarded a wildcard into the main draw of the 2016 Nürnberger Versicherungscup, but lost in the first round to fourth seed and world No. 42, Lesia Tsurenko.

+Personal life

 Her father, Alex Antonitsch, was also a professional tennis player.

-In May 2016, Antonitsch was awarded a wildcard for the main draw of the 2016 Nürnberger Versicherungscup, but lost in the first round to fourth seed and world No. 42, Lesia Tsurenko.